 I won’t put the exact names of the codes, since they change all the time, but you can visit this link to find if there’s something available for this specific ThinkPad.

-The main features of the Lenovo Thinkpad X1 Carbon 8th gen are:
+The main features and specs of the Lenovo Thinkpad X1 Carbon 8th gen are:

 Let’s take a look at some of these, as well as a few other specifications, in more detail.